mintere/handbook/CONDUCT.md

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don't be destructive, discriminatory, or inflammatory.
-- If you encounter an issue, please mail ben@mintere.com.
-You can also report anonymously using this form.
+- If you encounter an issue, please report it using [this form][report-form].

 ## Scope
-Our Code of Conduct applies not only during Mintere work hours but whenever you're representing Mintere or participating in our community.
+Our Code of Conduct applies whenever you're interacting with Mintere or Mintere team members, representing Mintere, or otherwise participating in our community.

 Enforcement of the Code of Conduct applies to:
 - All Mintere open source projects
 - All Mintere hosted events and video calls
 - All Mintere or public employee-owned social media
-- All Mintere client meetings
-- All interactions between Mintere clients and Mintere team members
+- All Mintere client meetings and interactions between clients and Mintere team members

 Team members: Please remember that even your behavior outside of times when you're directly representing Mintere often reflects on our company and community.
 As an employee or member of Mintere, any action that violates this Code that could reflect poorly on Mintere may be treated as a violation, regardless of where it occurs.